Sub-Linear Privacy-Preserving Near-Neighbor Search: Introduction

 \section{Introduction}

-Near-Neighbor Search (NNS) is one of the most fundamental and frequent tasks in large-scale data processing systems.
+\blfootnote{{ $^*$} Equal contribution of the first two authors.} Near-Neighbor Search (NNS) is one of the most fundamental and frequent tasks in large-scale data processing systems.
 In NNS problem, a server holds a collection of users' data; a new user's objective is to find all similar data to her query given a certain similarity metric.
-NNS is used in personal recommendations (of friends, events, movies, etc.) especially based on neighborhood models~\cite{su2009survey}, online classification based on $K$-NN search, face recognition~\cite{sadeghi2009efficient}, secure biometric authentication~\cite{barni2010privacy,blanton2011secure}, privacy-preserving speech recognition~\cite{pathak2012privacy}, etc. The demand for privacy in big-data systems has led to an increasing interest in the problem of Privacy-Preserving Near-Neighbor Search (PP-NNS).
+NNS is used in personal recommendations of friends, events, movies, etc.~\cite{su2009survey}, online classification based on $K$-NN search, face recognition~\cite{sadeghi2009efficient}, secure biometric authentication~\cite{barni2010privacy,blanton2011secure}, privacy-preserving speech recognition~\cite{pathak2012privacy}.
+The demand for privacy in big-data systems has led to an increasing interest in the problem of Privacy-Preserving Near-Neighbor Search (PP-NNS).
 In PP-NNS, all of the clients' data must remain private to their respective owners.
 This implies that not only server(s), but also a new client who queries the database, should not learn information about other clients' data except the NNS result.

 The above setting is natural and ubiquitous in the online world where matching and recommendations are common~\cite{polat2003privacy}.
 For example, on dating websites, a client is interested in finding similar profiles (near neighbors) without revealing her attributes to anyone.
 Note that, it is problematic to assume any trusted server in real settings.
-For instance, privacy breaches where the data servers have been compromised for a significant blocks of data are common in recent times.
 A well-publicized recent example is Yahoo's massive leak, which compromised 500 million user accounts including private information such as phone number, date of birth, or even answers to security questions~\cite{yahoo}.
 It is, therefore, desirable that the protocol does not rely on the complete security of participating servers and even if data from the server is compromised, the user's information must remain secure.